 I don’t think we realised how much our wellbeing was being affected by not aligning to these core values.
 And so as we liberated ourselves from the chains of society’s expectations we can now finally be who we are meant to be and begin to flourish.
 We live less dramatic and intense lives which leaves more space for happiness.

-Do you know what, nothing is hard.
+Do you know what, nothing is really hard about living in a motorhome fulltime.
 Oh, except perhaps the thought in year 1 of going back to UK for Christmas.
 I really didn’t want to return and risk Myles saying that our trip was over.
 I tried threatening divorce and that seemed to do the trick.

 Whilst leaving mum was tricky, I knew she gave us her blessing and we managed the transition well.
 I could reflect on the brake pads going in Romania, our water tank leaking on the Stelvio Pass in Italy and 2 tyre blow-outs in France.
 Perhaps even the broken fridge/freezer, a £1000 radiator replacement or travelling from Norway’s Tromsø for a family funeral as hard, although, in reality, they’re not.